 Invalid/Inconsistent values

-AWD_METH_CD (Award method) does not match with NYCCheckbook.AgreementAwardMethod
+AWD_METH_CD (Award method) not null and does not match with NYCCheckbook.AgreementAwardMethod

-CTTYP_CD (Master agreement type) does not match with NYCCheckbook.AgreementType.
+CTTYP_CD (Master agreement type) not null and does not match with NYCCheckbook.AgreementType.

-CTCAT_CD_1 (Master agreement category) does not match with NYCCheckbook.
+CTCAT_CD_1 (Master agreement category) not null and does not match with NYCCheckbook.
 AgreementCategory.

 MAG detail records associated to invalid related entities – MAG detail record associated with MAG (header record) that are invalidated for reasons other than ‘Duplicate’.